Ticket-Grabbing/Solution/README.md

 ## Data Format
-The dataset are collected at an OTP from December 15, December to June 15, 2022, which covers of approximately 3.52 million users' ticket-grabbing data.
  The detailed description of the dataset is shown in the following table.
 ### user_grab_train_ticket_log.csv